MR

 13. Switch Your Cell Phone Plan

-Phone plan changing is a very valid way to save you some money on cell phone bills.
+Phone plan changing is a valid way to save money on cell phone bills.
 Different plans come with different conditions and costs, of course.

 14. Get a Cheaper Internet and Cable Bundle

-A simple cable package could go a long way in case you are wondering how to save money.
-Cable and internet bundling could also save you even more if your service provider lets you.
+A simple cable package could go a long way if you wonder how to save money.
+Cable and internet bundling could save you even more if your service provider lets you.

 Sure, you will miss some of your favorite shows, but it all comes down to priority at the end of the day.
-Better yet, you could cancel your cable subscription if you do not need it at all.
+Better yet, you could cancel your cable subscription if you do not need it.

 15. Save Every Spare Change

 This simply means saving all that spare change in your purse or pocket.
-When you have saved all the bills and coins up to a fairly substantial amount, you can keep it in a savings account of yours.
+When you have saved up to a fairly substantial amount of bills and coins, you can keep it in your savings account.

 Of course, this method of saving will not save you a whole lot, but it could make a difference in the long run when the money accrues.
 Ultimately, this is a valid option if you want to know how to save money.